Module Catalogue 2024/25

 Description Semester When Set Comment

 Essay1M2000 word draft essay.
-The draft will be submitted on Canvas, marked, and feedback provided to the students prior to the submission of the formative essay.
+Will be submitted on Canvas, marked, and feedback provided to the students prior to the submission of the formative essay.
 NOTE: the draft is resubmitted as a summative assessment, so this word count is not in addition to that one.

 Assessment Rationale And Relationship